IgnitionBoulder/2015week1/deliverables/README.md

 Extra pieces of information that is a modifier of an HTML element.

 What are forms?
+They provide a way for websites to capture information from users and to process requests

 What is a div?
+Defines a division or a section in an HTML document and is used to group block-elements to format them with CSS

 What are selectors?
+Selectors in CSS refer to element(s) you want to style.
 What are properties?
+Properties set other visual qualities to your elements.
+Ususally within a specific selector.

 What are values?
+Values are the parameters for the specific properties.
+Examples being hexidecimal color, font size and pixel size.
 How do CSS styles for a particular element get inherited? ie. how does an element get its "default" styles?

 What are two CSS attributes you can change to push an element around on the page?